//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 Three ways into the program.

-• Attend — full three-day expo access starts at $55 for First Signal Attendees.
+• Attend — full three-day expo access starts at $55 for First Signal attendees, $70 for Early Bird registrations, and $85 for general registration.

 • Perform or speak — submit a live set, talk, panel, workshop, or demo through the application form.